-This is Omega Phi Alpha's third mental health awareness run benefiting the National Alliance on Mental Illness (NAMI).
+This is Omega Phi Alpha's fourth mental health awareness run benefiting the National Alliance on Mental Illness (NAMI).
 Outrace the Stigma began in 2017 to raise awareness about mental health and the resources available at North Carolina State University and the greater Triangle area.

 NAMI is a non-profit that raises awareness and provides essential education, advocacy, and support groups at no cost for people living with mental illness and their loved ones.
 NAMI addresses the mental health needs of our community, replaces stigma with understanding, and helps thousands of families and individuals each year.